A closer look at Chablis

 Author: Adam Bruntlett

 Chablis is a wonderful mix of simplicity and complexity, says Adam Bruntlett.
-Our Burgundy Buyer explains what’s happening in the region today, and which bottles he’s recommending right now.
+Our Burgundy Buyer explains what’s happening in the region today, and which vintages he’s recommending right now.

 As anyone who has visited can attest, the town of Chablis is a quiet and rather sleepy place.
 It’s closer geographically to the Champagne region than the rest of Burgundy.
 The place is perhaps best summed up by the river Serein (meaning “serene”), which runs through the town.
 Barely moving, it lives up to its name, reflecting the gentle pace of life here.
 The tranquillity is only broken by the regular passing of tractors on their way to the vineyards which blanket the hills of the surrounding valleys.